Romfos/NGherkin/README.md

 2) [Cucumber plugin](https://marketplace.visualstudio.com/items?itemName=CucumberOpen.cucumber-official) for Visual Studio Code or any other plugin

 # How to use
-1) Create new class library for .NET 6+ or .NET Framework 4.6.2+
+1) Create new class library for .NET 8+
 2) Add following nuget packages:
 - https://www.nuget.org/packages/NGherkin
 - https://www.nuget.org/packages/NGherkin.TestAdapter